crmlatte/tp/docs/UserGuide.md

 2. Download the latest `.jar` file from [here](https://github.com/AY2425S2-CS2103T-W12-4/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+3. Copy the file to the folder you want to use as the _home folder_ for your TAssist.

 4. Open the Command Prompt (Windows) or Terminal (Mac/Linux)
 5. Navigate to the folder where you saved the TAssist1.3.jar file using `cd` command<br>